 Smartphones have come a long way to become the pocket-sized powerhouses we all tote around each day.
-So it’s only fitting that our UBTgo mobile app would grow and change, too — and that’s why we’re excited to announce a new release of UBTgo is coming soon to your smartphone’s App Store.
+So it’s only fitting that our UBTgo mobile app would grow and change, too — and that’s why we’re excited to announce a new release of UBTgo is now available in your smartphone’s App Store.

 We’ve rebuilt the app from the ground up, adding a lot of improvements to the user interface, speeding up load times, and implementing a sleeker design that puts your most important information front and center.
 The result?
 A faster, slicker app that will make managing your money a breeze.
-The new release will go live soon; in the meantime, read on for some important info and key features.
+The new release in now available; before you download, read on for some important info and key features.

 First things first: Logging in

 This may seem like a no-brainer, but when you update your app to the new release, you’re going to need to sign in using your User ID and password — which might be tricky if you’ve been using biometrics (like your fingerprint or face ID) to log in for a long time.

 If you can’t remember your password, you can simply click the “Forgot?” link on the login screen.
 If you can’t remember your User ID, you’ll need to call our Customer Support Team for guidance on how to retrieve it.
 Once you’ve successfully logged in, you can re-set your biometric login from the Profile Updates section of the More menu in the lower right-hand corner.
 Simply follow the prompts to get enrolled.